tnralakus/used-car-price-depreciation/README.md

 # Used Car Price Prediction & Inventory Optimization

 ## Executive Summary
-After analyzing a dataset of **426,000** vehicle listings, we have developed a machine learning framework to identify the primary drivers of vehicle resale value.
+After analyzing a dataset of **426,000** vehicle listings, I have developed a machine learning framework to identify the primary drivers of vehicle resale value.
 Our most accurate model achieves a **~70% accuracy** rate, allowing us to predict fair market value with an average margin of error of approximately **\$4,100**.

 ## Data Overview